dekoza/mtgpl/THB.rst

 :mtgtip:`Enigmatic Incarnation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/d/dd116c0b-0404-42ba-978f-7044b1a03d90.jpg?1581481041|https://scryfall.com/card/thb/215/enigmatic-incarnation?utm_source=api>`
    At the beginning of your end step, you may sacrifice another enchantment.
-If you do, search your library for a creature card with converted mana cost equal to 1 plus the sacrificed enchantment's converted mana cost, put that card onto the battlefield, then shuffle your library.
+If you do, search your library for a creature card with mana value equal to 1 plus the sacrificed enchantment's mana value, put that card onto the battlefield, then shuffle.

 :mtgtip:`Eutropia the Twice-Favored<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/2/c2159949-3d21-448d-bc34-a3dbaf219476.jpg?1581481050|https://scryfall.com/card/thb/216/eutropia-the-twice-favored?utm_source=api>`